carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-install-name-tool.rst

  times to delete multiple rpaths.
 Throws an error if ``<rpath>`` is not listed in the binary.

+.. option:: -delete_all_rpaths

+  Deletes all rpaths from the binary.

 .. option:: --help, -h

  Print a summary of command line options.